 A solution pops to mind!

 Why not create a new name for your character?
-It can sound snazzy, there is no pre-existing meaning to obsess over and no other character in ficticious history - or otherwise - will have ever had this name.
+It can sound snazzy, there is no pre-existing meaning to obsess over, and no other character in fictitious history - or otherwise - will have ever had this name.

 Unique!
 Instant winner.

 Hold it.
 Coming up with your own character name may seem like a great idea...but is it so easy?

 Here are a few things to think about: